How do I renew my driving licence at 70?

 However, a postal application takes about three weeks and is likely to take longer if you have declared a medical condition or your personal details need to be checked.

 The quickest way is to use the ‘Renew at 70’ online service on GOV.UK.
-You should receive your licence within five days by using this service.
+You should receive your new licence within five days by using this service.

 You won’t be able to use the online service if you want to renew a C1 (medium-sized vehicles) or D1 (minibus) entitlement.
 These entitlements can only be renewed with a postal application.